Create a Marketplace Package

 3. Click Deals.

-4. Click Create Deal and select Marketplace Package.
+4. Click Create Deal.

 5. In the Name field, enter a unique name for this package.